 Knowing what to do after a car accident is immensely important.
 The actions you take immediately after a car accident can have a tremendous impact on your legal options and the strength of any later settlement negotiations or civil lawsuit you bring to recover financial compensation.

-At Ginzkey Law Office, located in Bloomington, Illinois, we have more than 40 years’ experience representing the victims of car accidents, using negotiation and trial skills to help our clients get full and fair financial compensation after a car accident resulting in injury or wrongful death.
+At Ginzkey & Molchin, LLC, located in Bloomington, Illinois, we have more than 40 years’ experience representing the victims of car accidents, using negotiation and trial skills to help our clients get full and fair financial compensation after a car accident resulting in injury or wrongful death.

 Steps to Take After a Car Accident That’s Not Your Fault